 - If you have transcripts from a university you have previously attended or are currently attending, then in addition to the documents mentioned above you’ll need to provide a university transcript showing all grades you’ve earned so far.

 If your transcripts are not in English, please provide an English translation of each, certified by your school or a registered translator – along with the originals.
-An official translation bears the stamp and signature of a sworn translator or an authorized official of the institution that has issued the original.
-It should contain the stamp and signature on each page or over a folded and fastened corner of the document and include a statement of authenticity in English.
+An official translation bears the stamp and signature of an official of the institution or the translator.

-Applicants to the Quantitative Social Sciences (QSS) program must demonstrate a clear and sustained level of achievement in mathematics.
+Applicants to the Data Science and Society (DSS)* program must demonstrate a clear and sustained level of achievement in mathematics.
 This can be fulfilled in one or more of the following ways:

 - High school transcripts: transcripts should demonstrate competency in mathematics throughout high school

 - Standardized tests: we encourage but do not require, applicants to submit a standardized mathematics test as proof of mathematics competency.
-Applicants who have completed a standardized test should upload (only) one of the following test results: SAT, ACT, AP Calculus, A-levels, International Baccalaureate Math Higher Level (IB Math HL).
+Applicants who have completed a standardized test should upload (only) one of the following test results: SAT, ACT, AP Calculus, A-levels, International Baccalaureate Math.
 The following scores are considered competitive: